derneuere/devops-exercise/README.md

 - complete infrastructure start script/option

 To-Do:
-- Install linux machine
+- Install linux
+- Try Vagrant
 - Install docker
-- Run application with dependencies
+- Run application locally with dependencies
-- Create dockerfile for the application and dependencies
+- Create dockerfile for the application
+- Create dockerfile for MongoDB
+- Create dockerfile for local Gitlab
-- Check the application code into gitlab
+- Check the application code into local Gitlab
 - Create with Gitlab CI (Build/Test/Deploy) a image and let it run on a container
 - Create gitlab-ci.yml (build/test/deploy when new version)
-- Create docker-compose.yml to start
 - Install / Put it in Kubernetes with Dashboard (scale to 2)
 - Create a .yml for Kubernetes
 - Put it into a makefile
-- Make it all start with ansible?
+- Make it all start with kubespary and ansible
 - create fake domain names in hostfile or whatever FQDNs are
 - Write a Getting Started Section